Iceland Travel Restrictions

 The European Union contains the following countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.
 The European Economic Area includes all 27 countries in the EU plus Liechtenstein, Iceland, and Norway.
 The European Free Trade Association includes these 30 countries, plus Switzerland.
 UK Nationals are also exempt from the travel ban.
 As the situation improves, restrictions for other countries will be lifted, so check for new updates.

-1st July update:
+15th of July update:

 Now, the government has decided to open its doors for the residents of the following countries: